GitJarHero/GitJarHero/README.md

 🌟 About Me 🌟

 👋 Hello there!
-I'm [Your Name], a passionate developer with a penchant for creativity and curiosity.
+I'm Pascal, a passionate developer from Germany 🇩🇪 with a penchant for creativity and curiosity.
 I see code as an artist sees their canvas—a means to bring my ideas to life and craft unique digital experiences.

 🚀 My drive is to push technological boundaries and discover innovative solutions.
 With Java as my primary language, I have honed my skills and gained extensive experience in its ecosystem.
-Currently, I am studying [your field of study] while simultaneously contributing to a development team in the e-commerce domain.
+Currently, I am studying Applied Computer Sciences while simultaneously contributing to a development team in the e-commerce domain.

 🌱 I thrive in collaborative environments, working alongside talented developers to solve complex problems and deliver high-quality solutions.
 I'm always eager to learn from my peers, continuously improving my craft and embracing new technologies.